Ethyl acetoacetate: Reactions

 Reduction of ethyl acetoacetate gives ethyl 3-hydroxybutyrate.

-Transesterification

 Ethyl acetoacetate transesterifies to give benzyl acetoacetate via a mechanism involving acetylketene.
 Ethyl (and other) acetoacetates nitrosate readily with equimolar sodium nitrite in acetic acid, to afford the corresponding oximinoacetoacetate esters.
 A dissolving-zinc reduction of these in acetic acid in the presence of ketoesters or beta-diketones constitute the Knorr pyrrole synthesis, useful for the preparation of porphyrins.

+Another similarity to acetylacetone, ethyl acetoacetate forms chelate complexes, such as Al(CH3C(O)CHCO2C2H5)3 and the Fe(III) derivative.